FXLJA/fxlja/README.md

 ### 🧿 Blessing of the moon upon your journey 🧿

-🔭 I’m currently working on multiple college projects for the sake of a 3.5+ GPA
+🔭 I’m currently trying too hard to maintain a 3.5+ GPA

 🌱 I’m currently learning Flutter like a madman